 With DreamCloud, you also have the option to pay for White Glove Delivery, which means two professionals will deliver your mattress to you and set it up in your home.
 There are some areas this service isn’t available, so check DreamCloud’s website to get more information.

-Per usual, WinkBed and DreamCloud will give you a free trial period, so you have time to decide if your mattress is right for you.
-It’s probably one of our favorite perks about buying an online mattress, because you aren’t obligated to keep it if you decide you don’t like it.
+As usual, WinkBed and DreamCloud will give you a free trial period, so you have time to decide if your mattress is right for you.
+It’s probably one of our favorite perks about buying an online mattress because you aren’t obligated to keep it if you decide you don’t like it.
 WinkBed will give you 120 nights to test out your bed, but DreamCloud will give you an entire year.
-We think it’s great you can purchase your DreamCloud in Summer, and give it back the next Spring for 100% of your money back.
+We think it’s great you can purchase your DreamCloud in Summer and give it back the next Spring for 100% of your money back.

 If you’re a part of the approximately 80-90% of folks who end up keeping their bed-in-a-box, you’ll either get a “lifetime warranty” with WinkBed, or you’ll get an “Everlong” warranty with DreamCloud.
 That means if you’re 70 years old and still use your WinkBed or DreamCloud (please don’t actually sleep on the same mattress for 50 years, we’re just trying to make a point here), it should still be covered under the company’s warranty.
 Most bed-in-a-box companies will give you 5-15 years.
 Nothing says a company is confident in their product like a lifetime warranty does.